 The Grandstand was refurbished in 2014 when nearly knew seats were purchased from Bristol City FC, transported and installed.
 Netting will be in place this, year 2017, to cut down on bird fouling.

 A new enclosure was installed in 2013 to replace the old Main Street cover demolished in the late 90s.
 The recent change to the ground was a new catering facility and programme shop which was erected in 2017.
-The groundwork was done by a local company, but the actual building was all volunteer work from the Talbot support.
-At the moment the BRC and Talbot are in talks on various schemes and ideas which will no doubt enhance the ground in future years.
+In May 2020 work began on a floodlight system which should be finished for the start of the 2020/21 season.